apindipsi22/Securing-SSH-Access-on-Proxmox-VE-9/README.md

 - Never share your SSH private key
 - Use ED25519 SSH keys for optimal security: `ssh-keygen -t ed25519 -C "your_email@example.com"`
 - Always test your SSH connections before closing your initial root session
+- Enable MFA/2FA for all administrative accounts
+- Store your MFA recovery codes in a secure location (password manager or encrypted storage)

 ## 📝 License